-Every technology organization today seems to practice the agile methodology for software development, or a version of it.
+Every technology organization today seems to practice the agile methodology for software development, or a some variant of it.
 Or at least they believe they do.
-Whether you are new to agile application development or you learned software development decades ago using the waterfall software development methodology, today your work is at least influenced by the agile methodology.
+Whether you are new to agile application development or you learned software development decades ago using the waterfall software development methodology, today your work is influenced by the agile methodology to some degree.

 Agile was formally launched in 2001 when 17 technologists drafted the Agile Manifesto.
 They wrote four major principles for agile project management, with the goal of developing better software:

 The Manifesto for Agile Development

 Agile is more of a mindset and a set of values and principles.
 Agile is a way of thinking and acting.
 Agile is all about short cycles, iterative and incremental delivery, failing fast, getting feedback, delivering business value to customers early and about people, collaboration and interaction.
 Agile is a mindset which is all about transparency, inspection and adaptation.
 Agile however doesn’t consist of any roles, events or artifacts.
 For example, Scrum is one of the widely used frameworks under the Agile umbrella, which may help you in becoming more Agile, there are however many more frameworks within the Agile movement, like Kanban, XP, Crystal and many more.

 Kanban is a highly visual workflow management method that is popular among Lean teams.
 In fact, 83% of teams practicing Lean use Kanban to visualize and actively manage the creation of products with an emphasis on continual delivery, while not overburdening the development team.
 Like Scrum, Kanban is a process designed to help teams work together more effectively.

 - Visualize what you’ll do today (workflow): Seeing all the items within the context of each other can be very informative